liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

     jdbc.default.numHelperThreads=10
     jdbc.default.transactionIsolation=1

-The following properties will be read by both DBCP and Tomcat JDBC Connection Pool if Liferay is configured to use DBCP or Tomcat JDBC Connection Pool in the property "jdbc.default.liferay.pool.provider".
-See http://commons.apache.org/dbcp/configuration.html and http://people.apache.org/~fhanik/jdbc-pool/jdbc-pool.html for a list of additional fields used by DBCP or Tomcat JDBC Connection Pool for configuring database connections.
+The following properties will be read by both DBCP and Tomcat JDBC Connection Pool if Liferay is configured to use DBCP or Tomcat JDBC Connection Pool in the property `jdbc.default.liferay.pool.provider`.
+See [http://commons.apache.org/dbcp/configuration.html](http://commons.apache.org/dbcp/configuration.html) and [http://people.apache.org/~fhanik/jdbc-pool/jdbc-pool.html](http://people.apache.org/~fhanik/jdbc-pool/jdbc-pool.html) for a list of additional fields used by DBCP or Tomcat JDBC Connection Pool for configuring database connections.

     jdbc.default.defaultTransactionIsolation=READ_UNCOMMITTED
     jdbc.default.maxActive=100
     jdbc.default.minIdle=10
     jdbc.default.removeAbandonedTimeout=3600

-The following properties will be read by Primrose if Liferay is configured to use Primrose in the property "jdbc.default.liferay.pool.provider".
-See http://www.primrose.org.uk/primrose3/primroseConfig.html for a list of additional fields used by Primrose for configuring database connections.
+The following properties will be read by Primrose if Liferay is configured to use Primrose in the property `jdbc.default.liferay.pool.provider`.
+See [http://www.primrose.org.uk/primrose3/primroseConfig.html](http://www.primrose.org.uk/primrose3/primroseConfig.html) for a list of additional fields used by Primrose for configuring database connections.

 *Examples:*